Women in aviation: Sexism

 Biases toward women's traditional roles with men in the cockpit and women serving beverages and blankets have become ingrained, forcing women who want to fly to struggle with the attitudes of both co-workers and society.

 A survey conducted by Mitchell, Krstivics & Vermeulen in 2005 found that many women pilots were either unaware of sexism directed towards them or had not experienced any sexism directly.
 However, many women believe that more women are experiencing prejudice than are admitting it.

+Cäcilia (Cillie) Rentmeister has outlined three main reasons why there are still so few women in aviation since the pioneering days, why the barrier between “cabin” and “crew” still seems so difficult to overcome, and the “6 percent barrier” has not been broken since the pioneering days — the average percentage of female pilots, which has remained virtually unchanged.

+According to Rentmeister, first, due to their small numbers, female pilots still fly as exceptions.
+Here, Rentmeister draws on Rosabeth Moss Kanter’s tokenism theory: Women fly, so to speak, “on a silver platter” - while they are partly subject to greater admiration, they are especially exposed to greater criticism.
+Second, women struggle not only with external but also internal bias and barriers, such as lack of self-confidence and a greater tendency to worry.
+Third, there is still a lack of female role models for achievements by and opportunities for women in aviation, the aviation industry, and the professions of STEM, even though the situation is slowly improving and looks more promising in some countries - for example, in India, where women account for an estimated 13 to 15 percent of commercial pilots.

 Diversity in the classroom

 Even though in history, women faced exclusion from education, the end of the Civil War signified a new era where women were then allowed to attend classes side by side with the men.
 More recently, the rates of women attending classes and going through education systems have improved significantly.
 In 1970, 42.3 percent of the undergraduate students were women, a figure which has grown up to 56.1 percent in 2007.
 This improvement is key, as it signifies that women have the access to education and training programs than ever before.
 Contextually, women can access the needed aviation training just like their male counterparts.
 Therefore, it eliminates the basis of women being incapable of handling particular job profiles and not being capable of working in certain capacities.
 Thus, women ought to have the same opportunities as men, given the abundance of skills and expertise.